Twins vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has 26 hits with seven doubles, five home runs, 13 walks and eight RBI.
+- Pasquantino has seven doubles, five home runs, 13 walks and eight RBI (26 total hits).

 Pasquantino Recent Games